Your new productivity hack is here.

-Join us for body doubling sessions on our private Discord server every Wednesday @ 12-1PM MT!
+Join us for body doubling sessions on our private Discord server every Wednesday @12-2PM MT and Thursday @5:30-7:30PM!
 Let’s get stuff done together.

 Our Get Stuff Done group uses the well-known (and evidence-based) intervention of body doubling to encourage you to show up, set a goal, and spend an hour getting it done.
 With group coaching support available and a group of other humans cheering you on, you’ll feel less overwhelmed and make clear forward progress on your goals.

 Join our Patreon at the $5/month tier to access our body doubling group, held on our Discord Wednesdays from 12-2PM and Thursdays from 5:30-7:30PM MT.
 You’ll have 7 days to to try out a group and explore the rest of the Patreon.
 If it’s not a fit for you, cancel easily on Patreon before day 7 and you won’t be charged.
 (Email Danielle for scholarship opportunities if needed.)

 Once you’re on Patreon, follow the directions to join us on Discord, and we’ll meet you there!
 You can have video and audio on or off, be active or lurk – it’s completely up to you; we’re a neurodivergent space!
 Bring the tasks you’ll be working on, a beverage to sip, and a commitment to sitting down and at least looking at the thing with us.